lindell/JsBarcode/CONTRIBUTING.md

 But first make sure you have checked some things.

-* Your code should follow the code style guide provided by [.eslintrc](https://github.com/lindell/JsBarcode/blob/master/.eslintrc)
+* Your code should follow the code style guide provided by [.eslintrc](https://github.com/lindell/JsBarcode/blob/master/.eslintrc) by running ``gulp lint``
 * If you implemented a new symbology, make sure you have tests for it